mafintosh/shared-structs/README.md

 All changes are reflected in `.rawBuffer` which you can pass to a c program and parse with the same struct.

+If you want to pass a nested struct to c, use the `.rawBufferSlice` to get a pointer directly to this struct instead of `.rawBuffer`.

+If you are using this with a native module, make sure to keep a reference to the allocated struct in JavaScript (unless you know what you are doing) to avoid the buffer getting garbage collected, while you are still using it in your native code.

 Options include: